ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IBasicManeuverStrategyLoop.rst

             :widths: auto

             * - :py:attr:`~ansys.stk.core.stkobjects.aviator.IBasicManeuverStrategyLoop.loop_angle`
+              - Gets or sets the loop angle for maneuver.
+The total change in pitch angle the aircraft flies.
             * - :py:attr:`~ansys.stk.core.stkobjects.aviator.IBasicManeuverStrategyLoop.loop_angle_mode`
+              - Gets or sets the loop angle mode for the maneuver.
             * - :py:attr:`~ansys.stk.core.stkobjects.aviator.IBasicManeuverStrategyLoop.top_load_factor`
+              - Gets or sets the load factor at the top of the loop.
             * - :py:attr:`~ansys.stk.core.stkobjects.aviator.IBasicManeuverStrategyLoop.bottom_load_factor`
+              - Gets or sets the load factor at the bottom of the loop.
             * - :py:attr:`~ansys.stk.core.stkobjects.aviator.IBasicManeuverStrategyLoop.hold_init_tas`
+              - Gets or sets the option to hold the initial true airspeed.
             * - :py:attr:`~ansys.stk.core.stkobjects.aviator.IBasicManeuverStrategyLoop.airspeed_type`
+              - Get the airspeed type.
             * - :py:attr:`~ansys.stk.core.stkobjects.aviator.IBasicManeuverStrategyLoop.top_airspeed`
+              - Get the speed at the top of the loop.
             * - :py:attr:`~ansys.stk.core.stkobjects.aviator.IBasicManeuverStrategyLoop.bottom_airspeed`
+              - Get the speed at the bottom of the loop.

 Import detail